 Spring is a great time to take a walk and explore the countryside and coast in Wales.
 Wherever you go, even in our towns and cities, you are never far from wildlife.
 Take a walk in a park, see and hear the birds, and watch as squirrels run from tree to tree.

 The countryside is full of life in spring, as trees regain their leaves and flowers bloom.
-If you take a walk in spring, you will see many flowers, such as snowdrops and crocuses.
+If you take a walk in early spring, you will see many flowers, such as snowdrops and crocuses.

 Later in the season, carpets of bluebells can be seen.
 One of the best places to see bluebells is Castle Woods in Dinefwr Park, home to fallow deer and a wealth of wildlife.
 In late spring the tulips bloom - and of course during spring, you will see daffodils - one of our national emblems.